-After finishing pastry school, Louise Ingstrom is back in Fortune Bay for Christmas, before returning to Seattle to find her dream job.
+After finishing pastry school, Louise is back in Fortune Bay for Christmas, but she plans to return to Seattle to find her dream job after the holidays.

 She’s staying at the Murphy cabin for the month, with a new boyfriend in tow.
 Blue knows the relationship won’t last very long, it never does, but even so, it makes him more determined than ever not to get caught up in her life again.

 Blue understands her better than anyone.
 He’s been her shoulder to cry on since the horrible accident years ago that, following close on the heels on the death of her mother, left Louise convinced she would never have a family of her own.